-- 1.2 This document is the St Helens Borough Council 'Transport and Travel' Supplementary Planning Document (SPD).
-It builds upon policies set out in the St Helens Borough Council Local Plan up to 2037 and has been developed to provide consistent guidance to applicants on access and transport requirements for new developments and re-developments.
-It will be a material consideration in the determination of planning applications.
-It supersedes the 'Ensuring a Choice of Travel' (2010) SPD as well as 'Guidance Note for Travel Plans' (2016) and 'Guidance Notes for the Submission of Transport Assessments' (2016). - 1.3 This document sets out our approach and expectations for new developments and re-developments, specifically in relation to walking, cycling, wheeling, public transport, ultra-low or zero emission vehicles, parking standards, freight management, air quality, noise and travel plans. - 1.4 This SPD should be used by developers and their consultants from the earliest stages of the planning process for development.
+This document sets out our approach and expectations for new developments and redevelopments, specifically in relation to walking, cycling, wheeling, public transport, ultra-low or zero emission vehicles, parking standards, freight management, air quality, noise and travel plans.

+This SPD should be used by developers and their consultants from the earliest stages of the planning process for development.
 "Development" in this instance refers to any scheme that requires planning permission be that a new development, a redevelopment of an existing building or a change of use.
 It is the responsibility of the applicant to take into account any costs including their own profit expectations and risks and ensure that proposals for development are policy compliant.
 Where the principles set out in the SPD impact upon the viability and deliverability of a development, the applicant can argue a case for non-compliance, by preparing a viability appraisal to be shared with the Council.
-This does not, however, exempt the developer from adopting the process set out in this SPD - 1.5 This document will be used by St Helens Borough Council to assess development plans, proposals and requirements, where planning permission is sought.
+This does not, however, exempt the developer from adopting the process set out in this SPD.

+This document will be used by St Helens Borough Council to assess development plans, proposals and requirements, where planning permission is sought.
 Residents and other interested parties are advised to refer to this document to understand the Council's expectations for transport and development within the Borough.

-1.6 Spatial Context
+1.2 Spatial Context

-1.7 For context, the metropolitan borough of St Helens is located in the north-west of England and is one of six constituent local government districts of the Liverpool City Region.
+For context, the metropolitan borough of St Helens is located in the northwest of England and is one of six constituent local government districts of the Liverpool City Region.
 St Helens borough covers an area of 136 square kilometres and has a population of 183,248 residents (Census 2021).

-1.8 The following map is an extract from the St Helens Borough Local Plan up to 2037 and shows the key settlement plan within the Borough.
+The following map is an extract from the St Helens Borough Local Plan up to 2037 and shows the key settlement plan within the Borough.